Quick Verdict: Flash Brew Wins for Fresh Iced Coffee

 Who Is This For?

-- Beginners who want a forgiving brewing method
+Beginners who want a forgiving method.

 Who Is This NOT For?

-- Anyone who values spontaneity over planning
+Anyone who hates planning ahead.

 How to Make Japanese Iced Coffee at Home